What the hell is an ETF anyway? and what are the potential benefits and cons of ETF’s.

 - Choice – As previously mentioned you need to do your research before buying ETF’s.
 There is a lot of choice out there, and you need to do your due diligence (just like investing in anything).
 Two ETF’s may both invest in the Technology Sector, but there may be important differences between the two.
 Make a shortlist of ETF’s, research the ETF provider to ensure they are reputable, and know what your ETF holdings are made up of.

 - Tax – If you are used to investing in individual shares you will likely know how your tax is calculated.
 Dependant on your ETF holding you may find that doing your tax for an ETF is quite different to owning individual shares.
-Your end of year ETF statement provided by Computershare (link to article) may include distributions rather than typical dividend income, foreign income, and capital gains even though you didn’t physically sell any ETF’s.
+Your end of year ETF statement provided by Computershare (link to article) includes distributions rather than typical dividend income, foreign income, and capital gains even though you didn’t physically sell any ETF’s.
 Make sure you know your tax responsibilities in regards to any ETF’s you purchase, and consider seeking professional taxation advice.

 Why I invest in ETF’s